catswe/KANditioned/README.md

 layer.visualize_all_mappings(save_path="kan_mappings.png")
 ```

-It is highly recommended to use this layer with torch.compile, which will provide very significant speedups.
+**It is highly highly recommended to use this layer with torch.compile, which will provide very significant speedups.
 Each spline's domain is from 0 to num_control_points - 1.
-It is also highly recommended to use a normalization layer before each KANLayer
+It is also highly recommended to use a normalization layer before each KANLayer.**

 ### Args: